mapxn/leetcode/README.md

 # Leetcode
 A data warehouse engineer, favorite language was SQL.
-This repository was his practice normaly.
+This repository was his practice and playground normaly.